DAO-Community/.github/README.md

 ### Reincarnated
 Abandoned projects may be referenced or rebuilt as a new project.
 Reincarnated projects must reference the Abandoned project and must follow its license.
 This state is short-lived and must be used only for initial setup of the project.
 Once active development has begun, state must be moved to Active.

+### Deprecated
+Once a project is deprecated, it is suspended and abandoned.

+### Retired
+Once a project is retired, it is suspended and abandoned.

+### Experimental

 ## State Flow (WIP)